Kuan-K/2025_kuan_project/OAI/CN5G built environment_.md

 ## OAI CN5G snapshot

-本資料夾為 OAI openairinterface5g 專案中
-`doc/tutorial_resources/oai-cn5g` 於 2024-05-22 的快照。
+This folder is a snapshot of `doc/tutorial_resources/oai-cn5g` from the OAI openairinterface5g project as of 2024-05-22.

 - upstream repo: openairinterface5g
 - branch: `develop`